 A Pioneer Energy Saving Solution in Gas Dehumidification System - Integrated D-PAU with Solar Collectors

-Towngas (HKCG) helps clients achieve building sustainability objectives by adopting advances energy efficiency technologies.
+Towngas (HKCG) helps clients achieve building sustainability objectives by adopting advances in energy efficiency technologies.
 In cooperation with Henderson Land Development (HLD) they implemented an integrated D-PAU which utilizes renewable energy with gas water heaters for fresh air dehumidification in H Zentre.
-This is the first development in Hong Kong hat puts wellness and health at the forefront.
+This is the first development in Hong Kong that puts wellness and health at the forefront.
 The UV sanitizing light installed and integrated with D-PAU provides excellent sanitized fresh indoor air quality for medical centers on wellness floors.

 Energy Innovator of the Year

 Dr. Lee led the R&D team at ATAL to successfully develop an explainable AI platform for energy optimization in central chiller plants.
 The key innovation is to combine principles of physics with machine learning techniques to better capture the dynamics of chiller plant systems, providing an explainable and highly accurate modelling performance for real-time optimizations.
 This innovative development helps transform HVAC control from discrete rule-based optimization to holistic data-driven optimization.
 The platform has been successfully applied to a Grade-A office building in Hong Kong, achieving a further yearly energy saving of 7.52% in 2020.